harrymoy/harrymoy.github.io/index.markdown

 layout: home
 ---

-Hi, I'm Harry, a senior software engineer from 🇬🇧 working for a FinTech start-up.
-I'm also a venture scout for [On Deck](https://beondeck.com) for their ODX accelerator.
+I'm a software engineer working in London for a HealthTech.
+My previous experience is working in FinTech/

-Away from work, I watch football and rugby, listen to podcasts, read books, attempt to cook and lift weights (not at the same time) and write code and real words.
+Away from my day job, I angel invest and build products (such as [Nearly](https://www.producthunt.com/products/nearly)).

-And I have a [weekly newsletter](https://hmoy.me/newsletter) where I write about thoughts on growth and productivity, and share my learnings.
+On this page, I write about miscellaneous thoughts and give life updates.
+You can subscribe below if you think they're interesting.

-If you'd like talk about whatever, feel free to [book a call](https://hmoy.me/chat) with me.
+Feel free to reach out to me on [X](https://x.com/harrymoy), it's where I spend far too much of my time.